mealycpp/tinyJAMBU-128-rounds/README.md

 # tinyJAMBU-NLFSR-128

-Implementation of tinyJAMBU NLFSR using Chisel on an FPGA
+Implementation of tinyJAMBU NLFSR using Chisel on an FPGA using Vivado and Vitis